- As low as $202/Night

 - Approximately 900 square feet

-This elegant oceanfront property is located directly on the beach can be found in the heart of trendy Shore Drive Myrtle Beach, SC and it is just steps away from walking on the beach or visiting Apache Pier.
+This handsome oceanfront property is located directly on the beach can be found in the heart of fashionable Shore Drive Myrtle Beach, SC and it is just steps away from walking on the beach or visiting Apache Pier.
 This is a 2 bedroom 2 bathroom with a full eat in kitchen.
 Located just mins. away from Barefoot Landing, Tanger Outlet Mall, Broadway at the Beach and the Boardwalk.
 This comfortable and family-friendly condo community has all the amenities including refreshed electronics and complimentary wifi.
 The pool and patio area include charcoal grilles and picnic tables for all condo guests and laundry facilities are on the first floor.

 About the Area